6661337427/ff14_dmg_meter_layout/README.md

 dmg meter layout for ff14
+You need to have ACT installed to use the layout.

-make sure to place the files in the right folder!
+Make sure to place the files in the right folder!

 .html file in resources and so on ;)